CyberCookie/siegel/README.md

 <br /><br />

-The second one is to have siegel installed globally and to use its node modules therefore to have a <b>single source of node modules for all your siegel proejcts</b>.<br />
+The second one is to have siegel installed globally and to use its node modules therefore to have a **single source of node modules for all your siegel proejcts**<br />

 ```sh
 npm i -g siegel